Close

 Visa-Free Entry by Country

-90 Days Visa-Free: Most EU countries including Germany, France, Italy, Spain, plus United Kingdom, Australia, Canada, New Zealand, and United States citizens can stay up to 90 days for tourism or business.
+Citizens from 106 countries can enter South Korea visa-free for tourism or business purposes.
+Most EU countries including Germany, France, Italy, Spain, plus United Kingdom, Australia, Canada, New Zealand, and United States citizens can stay up to 90 days for tourism or business.

 Passport Requirements